 Pick-Up Control Meaning and Solution Unit Unit Kappabridge is ready to use. • Pick-Up Unit is not connected, or some voltages inside Pick-Up Unit are not present.
 Check if sensor cable is properly connected to the electronic unit.
 Check software error messages (Table 2).
-If it does not help, contact AGICO for assistance.
-Some voltages inside Control Unit are not present.
+If it does not help, contact AGICO for assistance. • Some voltages inside Control Unit are not present.
 Check software error messages (Table 2).
-Contact AGICO for as- sistance.
-Some of the errors indicated by the software occurred.
+Contact AGICO for assistance. • • Some of the errors indicated by the software occurred.
 Check software error messages (Table 2).
 Other reason can be lack of some voltages inside Control Unit.
 Contact AGICO for assistance.
-Check if KLY5 is switched ON.
-Check if mains plug is cor- rectly connected.
-Check the main fuse.
+Check if MFK2 is switched ON.
+Check if mains plug is correctly connected.
+Check main fuse.
 See section 3.3